S. 1837: DEFIANCE Act of 2025

 3

-The standard liquidated damages amount is $150,000.
-That rises to $250,000 if the conduct was committed in relation to, or was the direct or proximate cause of, actual or attempted sexual assault, stalking, or harassment.
+Standard liquidated damages are $150,000.
+They rise to $250,000 when the conduct was committed in connection with, or directly caused, actual or attempted sexual assault, stalking, or harassment of the victim.

 4